thanhnguyentang/thanhnguyentang.github.io/blogs/wisdom.md

 * How well you understand the question, understand your data, select good notation (inspired by Terence Tao)
 * Developing new techniques is cool and important, but remember the goal is to answer questions, and developed techniques should be treated as a mean to an answer, not an initial target.
 Thus, keep asking bunch of silly questions, keep trying to answer these questions (even though you might oftenly fail to answer, but that's OK, asking questions and trying to answer them will cummulate into something interestingly and insightfully new).

+# On writing and solving
+>
+* Select good notations
+* Understand your questions, understand your problems
+* Thinking hard is the only way to make an actual progress
+* If you dont put your ideas into a gluing story, you cannot convince yourself enough, and reviewers and readers won't bother to buy it.

 # On being genuinely practical

 By Mark Twain: